You are here:

 You may not recognise that you are depressed or low.
 Family or friends may notice changes in your mood before you do.
 Comments made by others may be hard to hear but they may be worried about you.

+Some people say they sometimes struggle to feel understood by family and friends, but it is important to try to keep communication going.
 If you are worried about someone with epilepsy who seems depressed, helpful approaches include the following:

 • Ask how they are feeling, then listen without interrupting when they want to talk.